-Prostate cancer detection
+Prostate cancer detection dogs

-The results of our trial to train dogs to detect prostate cancer in urine samples have been released today and show that they can detect the most aggressive forms of the disease with high specificity and sensitivity.
+The results of our 2021 trial to train dogs to detect prostate cancer in urine samples, published in the highly respected journal, PLOS One, showed that they can detect the most aggressive forms of the disease with high specificity and sensitivity.
+Not only that, they can find it in urine from patients who have other diseases of the prostate.

 Image: Neil Pollock